 Barclays Community Fund gives £100,000 to support digitally excluded and disadvantaged people during Covid-19

-Good Things Foundation works to improve people’s lives through digital so they can be happier, healthier and better off.
-The new funding will be used to purchase devices and data packages, specifically for disadvantaged households through the Everyone Connected programme.
+This new funding from Barclays will be used to purchase devices and data packages, specifically for disadvantaged households through the Everyone Connected programme.

 The COVID-19 pandemic means digital inclusion matters more than ever before for people’s finances, health and wellbeing.
 It has exposed the UK’s digital divide, and exacerbated digital exclusion.
-Recent data releases on the digital divide before the pandemic tell us that seven million people in the UK don’t have access to the internet at home1, while cost is a barrier for one in five of people2.
+Recent data releases on the digital divide before the pandemic tell us that seven million people in the UK don’t have access to the internet at home, while cost is a barrier for one in five of people.